suryam789/loss-prevention/README.md

 ```

 ### 4. Run benchmarking on CPU/NPU/GPU
-> By default, the configuration is set to use the CPU.
-If you want to benchmark the application on GPU or NPU, please update the device value in workload_to_pipeline.json.”
+>*By default, the configuration is set to use the CPU.
+If you want to benchmark the application on GPU or NPU, please update the device value in workload_to_pipeline.json.*

 ```sh
 make  benchmark